pivotal/docs-tap/getting-started/about-supply-chains.md

 A path to production allows users to create a unified access point for all of the tools required for their applications to reach a customer-facing environment.
-Instead of having four tools that are loosely coupled to each other, a path to production defines all four tools in a single, unified layer of abstraction, which may be automated and repeatable between teams for applications at scale.
+Instead of having four tools that are loosely coupled to each other, a path to production defines all four tools in a single, unified layer of abstraction.
+The path to production may be automated and repeatable between teams for applications at scale.

-Where tools typically are not able to integrate with one another and additional scripting or webhooks are necessary, there would be a unified automation tool to codify all the interactions between each of the tools.
+Typically tools are not able to integrate with one another without additional scripting or webhooks.
+Whereas with a path to production, there is a unified automation tool to codify all the interactions between each of the tools.
 Supply chains used to codify the organization's path to production are configurable, allowing their authors to add all of the steps of their application's path to production.

 ## <a id="avail-supply-chains"></a>Available Supply Chains